roman-milk/roman-milk.github.io/training-teach.md

  Twenty minutes later, she was ready and led me back into the living room.

  Destiny and Allie were already there and wearing simple sundresses, but had also done their hair and make-up.
-Report_Story #2